sprucelabsai/spruce-documentation/src/pages/concepts/events.md

 Now is a great time to do some event design work.
 Once your event is defined, make sure you run the following:

 ```bash
 spruce sync.events
 ```

 </details>

+### Listening to an Event as a Skill

+Coming soon...

+### Listening to an Event in a View

+Coming soon...

 ### Something Missing?